beautyscribbles/Number-guessing_game/README.md

 <h3>Technologies Used 🤖</h3>
 The game was built using HTML and CSS only.
-No JavaScript was used.

 <h3>Contributing💥</h3>
 Contributions are welcome! if you have any suggestions, please create a pull request or open an issue.